Staff & Board Of Directors

 Braverman is an attorney who is well-versed in the myriad legal issues faced by boards and founded what is now Braverman Greenspun.
 He has continued to further build upon his father’s 50 year legacy.
 Since joining the firm in 1993 and overseeing its exponential growth with partner Scott Greenspun, they have maintained the basic principles on which the firm was founded—hardworking, innovative and compassionate counsel who provide the firm’s clients with an unparalleled level of service and commitment.

 Having provided legal counsel to boards for over a quarter of a century, there is unlikely to be an issue that Braverman has not encountered.
-His in-depth knowledge of co-op and condominium law as just one area.
+His in-depth knowledge of co-op and condominium law is just one area.
 Equally important, is understanding of how best to practically approach the legal issues faced by co-ops and condominiums.
 Braverman joined STRIDE as an adaptive ski instructor and sat on the Executive Board for many years.
-He lives in Connecticut with his wife Jane, dogs and enjoys visiting his twin sons in college.
+He lives in Connecticut with his wife Jane and dogs, he also enjoys visiting his twin sons in college.
 Hi is an avid skier and sailor in his free time.

 CEO, The Fairbank Group